 Although shadow box frames have been around for some time, you might want to consider the frame style a suitable choice this year if you want to upgrade the frames in your home by adding depth and variety of appearance.
 (5)

-Shadow box frames protrude out of the wall, leaving some space between the photo and the glass pane.
+Shadow box frames protrude from the wall, leaving space between the photo and the glass pane.
 This means that some shadow box frames can also showcase small objects aside from 2-dimensional photographs.
 This means they’re basically like very shallow shelves.
 Shadow box frames are usually made of wood, aluminium, or other lightweight materials.
 However, some high-end options can be made of glass.

 - “Picture Frame Market: Information by Type (Hanging Frames, Tabletop Frames), Application (Personal Photos, Art Pictures, Others), and Region — Forecast till 2029”, Source: https://straitsresearch.com/report/picture-frame-market/